nelsonii/JoystickEnclosures/README.md

  Print flat surfaces down!
 You may need to rotate the TOP 180 in your slicer.

+* Newest Cirque sensors are now found under CirquePoint
+* The TrackPoint folder is being deprecated!

 TRACKPOINT requires:
  Adafruit QT PY
  Cirque Pinnacle TrackPoint 35mm sensor (Mouser)